FrickTobias/BLR/README.md

 ```
 sudo apt-get install prerequisites.txt
 ```
-This will install fragScaff, cdhit_prep, UMItools and bowtie2 (tag_bam.py scripts do not require installation and can be run by writing perl/python before the softwares name).
+This will install UMItools and bowtie2 (fragScaff, cdhit_prep and tag_bam.py do not require installation and can be run by writing perl/python before the softwares name).

   - cd-hit-45
   - cutadapt
   - UMItools
   - bowtie2

-Furthermore you will also need a Bowtie2 reference genome, which can be downloaded from Illuminas iGenomes.
+Furthermore you will also need a Bowtie2 reference genome (e.g. GR38), which can be downloaded from Illuminas iGenomes.

 [Illumina iGenomes](https://support.illumina.com/sequencing/sequencing_software/igenome.html)